goToMain/libosdp/doc/libosdp/debugging.rst

 WireShark Payload Dissector
 ---------------------------

-To view the captured packets, we must first setup WireShark with a custom protocol dissector.
-This is a one time configuration so it shouldn't be too much of an overhead.
+To view the captured packets (see above), as an one time setup, we must first setup WireShark with a custom protocol dissector.

 .. code:: sh

     mkdir -p $HOME/.local/lib/wireshark/plugins
     cp path/to/libosdp/misc/osdp_dissector.lua $HOME/.local/lib/wireshark/plugins/

+Note: For Windows, osdp_disector.lua needs to be copied to `%APPDATA%\Wireshark\plugins`

-For the dissector to be loaded, you should restart Wireshark.
+For the dissector to be loaded, you should restart Wireshark it's running.
 Then from the GUI, goto,

 .. code:: text

     Preference -> Protocols -> DLT_USER -> Encapsulations Table -> Edit

-In the new window that popped-up, chose the following:
+In the new window that popped-up, click the "+" button to add a new row and then chose the following:

 .. code:: text